Monument walk at Hughenden

 When the path comes to the corner of the park turn right in front of the metal gates.

 Follow the track downhill away from the park for 25 metres until reaching a T junction.
 Turn right away from Middle Lodge down the track to the road.
+Notice the rabbit warren on the bank to your right.

 Follow the path through a metal gate into Tinker's Wood and take the path on the left.